 Hiring a Roofing Specialist Will Save Money

 A one-and-done general contractor or pick-up truck company will likely have moved on.
 A true roof specialist will also like install the roof in such a way as to minimize repairs in the future.
-For example, a reputable company will likely install drip edge, ice shielding and ensure adequate ventilation.
+For example, a reputable company will likely install drip edge, ice shielding and ensure adequate roof-attic ventilation.
 Ventilation if inadequate, can quickly decrease the longevity of a roof.
 If drip edges and ice shielding is not installed, the consequence can be lots of premature wood rotting during the winter and heavy rains.
-A more experienced roofer will also better tie together peaks and valleys and places where one part of a roof meets another.
+A more experienced roofer will also properly flash together peaks and roof valleys and places where one part of a roof meets another.
 Or where a roof meets a chimney, vent, skylight or any other penetration.

 Owners often select the least expensive contractor due to lack of knowledge, experience and wisdom about roofing.
 They don’t understand the importance of a good roof and they lack general roofing knowledge.
 A quality roof project in the end will save you time, money and possibly even your health.
 Mold is often one of the biggest problems associated with water damage.